 When there is a heavy load on sites, requests to the site crash and the number of busy connections exceeds the pre-configured pool size.
-This makes connector tuning highly critical in any production deployment of a ColdFusion server or application.
+Therefore, connector tuning is highly critical in any production deployment of a ColdFusion server or application.

 In earlier releases of ColdFusion, you had to perform the following steps: